getherbie/herbie/website/site/pages/2-doc/5-indepth/3-events.md

 # Event Listeners

-Herbie CMS is using event listeners inspired by [Laminas' EventManager](https://docs.laminas.dev/laminas-eventmanager) component.
+Herbie CMS is implementing a simple event dispatcher according to the PSR-14 specification.
-During the application lifecycle the following events are triggered.
+During the application lifecycle the following events are dispatched.

 <table class="pure-table pure-table-horizontal">
     <thead>